Cisco IOS and NX-OS Software Release Families

 Figure 15 shows the image name of Cisco IOS XR Release 3.6.1 with the Cisco IOS XR Diagnostics package for the CRS-1.
 The acronym hfr was an early name for the Cisco CRS-1 Carrier Routing System.

 Figure 15.
 Example of a Cisco IOS XR Software Image Name (PIE)

-Example of the show version command on a Cisco CRS-1 router (See figure 13).
+Figure 16 shows an example of the output of the show version command on a Cisco CRS-1 router.

 Figure 16.
 Cisco IOS XR Software 3.8.1 Output from the show version Command